About Queensland Ecotourism Trails

 - Provide an opportunity to educate and inform people about the natural and cultural values of the area through which the trails pass.

-Ecotourism plays a vital role in rural and remote communities, generating economic and social benefits and creating resilience through sustainable employment options and local pride.
+Ecotourism plays a vital role in regional communities, generating economic and social benefits, creating resilience through sustainable employment options and local pride.
 Visitor and market interest in Indigenous culture presents an important opportunity for employment and business development for Indigenous Australians.

 The benefits of the Queensland Ecotourism Trails program include: